Small Business Website Builder Ideas

 Will I Grow Out Of Wix?

 If you want to start blogging seriously (i.e. producing two or three or more blog posts a week) then you'd be better off starting with Wordpress.
-After all that's what it was designed for in the first place.
-But for artists, authors; bands; photographers and any small business where you only need a small amount of pages then Wix is perfect.
+After all, that's what it was designed for in the first place.
+But for artists, authors; bands; photographers and any small business where you only need a few pages then Wix is perfect.

 And at the rate of progress online website builder technology is making you'll probably never need to move anyway.